You can complain about a bailiff if you think they’ve broken the rules, for example if they:

 Complain to the trade association if the bailiff’s a member.
 Follow the complaints procedure on the association’s website.

-Complain about a county or family court bailiff or civilian enforcement officer
+Complain about a court bailiff or civilian enforcement officer

 Find out where to send the form by using court finder.